As part of the Primary Health Care Strategy a number of evaluations were carried out.

 - centre-based activities – the delivery of health care services to particular age groups in non-traditional settings, generally in community facilities owned or used by the target group

 - outreach services – these service aim to reach out to people in the community to assist them with their health and social needs.

 In January 2007, CBG Research Ltd completed a final evaluation of the 35 initiatives.

 In August 2003, CBG Research Ltd completed a progress summary report on the evaluation of the projects.

 Evaluation of Primary Health Care Nursing Innovations

-There were two main kinds of innovation and the evaluation reports on the varying levels of success across the 11 innovations.
+There were 2 main kinds of innovation and the evaluation reports on the varying levels of success across the 11 innovations.

 Innovations that fostered the role of the nurse practitioner and services that focus on chronic care management and services for familes, whānau and young people are of particular interest for those planning services for the future.